-Mr. Kapur has served as Special Condemnation Counsel for the Borough of Pompton Lakes, New Jersey, for acquisition of open space, the Camden, New Jersey, Redevelopment Agency in connection with court-mandated educational infrastructure improvements, and the Commonwealth of Pennsylvania in connection with the Pennsylvania Convention Center expansion project.
+Mr. Kapur has served as Special Condemnation Counsel for local and county governments in New Jersey, and the Commonwealth of Pennsylvania in connection with the Pennsylvania Convention Center expansion project.

-Admitted to practice in Pennsylvania, New Jersey and South Carolina, Mr. Kapur is a member of the American, New Jersey and Camden County bar associations as well as the International Right of Way Association, and is an affiliate member of the Appraisal Institute.
-He is listed in Chambers USA: America's Leading Lawyers for Business, 2007-2011 editions.
-Mr. Kapur is a 1981 graduate of Loyola University School of Law and a graduate, with honors, of North Carolina State University.
+Admitted to practice in Pennsylvania, New Jersey, South Carolina, and the District of Columbia, Mr. Kapur is a member of the American, New Jersey and Camden County bar associations as well as the International Right of Way Association, and is an affiliate member of the Appraisal Institute.
+He is a 1981 graduate of Loyola University School of Law and a graduate, with honors, of North Carolina State University.